Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The modern popularity of the Camino Francés and the history of the Original Way does not take away from the glory that is Oviedo.
 It has remained a holy city throughout the ages, and its crowning glory is the San Salvador Cathedral and the Shroud contained within.

 Below is a google map of the city center, where the concept of the pilgrimage to Santiago all started!
 I had placed stars on the map, prior to my trip, to mark the points of interest that I wanted to see.
-I used the walking direction function to get around quickly from one star point to the other once I arrived in Oviedo.
+I used the Google walking direction function to get around quickly from one star point to the other once I arrived in Oviedo.

 While my husband and I didn't see all the starred sites in my map below, due to time constraints, we did see most.
 I hope you use the map below to plan your own trip to Oviedo, Spain.
 The map is responsive, so play with it, to see what all is there for you to see!
 Zoom in and out, move it around and map your own route!

 If you need accommodation in the city, click here to see the selection.
-You can easily find economical accommodation, under 50 Euros for two, and even under 40 Euros!
 We have stayed in the wonderful, yet economical Hotel Gran España, really close to the cathedral and the budget Hostal Romero, comfortable and clean, closer to the railway station where most pilgrims arrive.
-There is also the parochial Albergue de Peregrinos El Salvador de Oviedo a ways south of the cathedral in a large monastery.
-If you prefer to stay closer to the center of things, there is the private Albergue Turistico La Peregrina.
+We have also stayed steps from the cathedral at the family-run Hotel El Ovetense.
+The restaurant there is always packed at lunchtime!

 The city of Oviedo, Spain is most well known for its historic churches.
 The first church and the very first place that we visited was San Julián de los Prados.
 It is a UNESCO World Heritage site in the pre-Romanesque style, completed between 812 and 842 C.E.!
 You can locate it in the upper right corner of the map, above,